Published by: Ingrid King. Last Updated on: February 1, 2023 by Crystal Uys

 The photos are gorgeous, and Sandy’s witty captions will make you smile and often laugh out loud.
 The authors claim that none of the photos in the book have been manipulated with photo editing software, which makes them even more remarkable.

 I’m not a fan of putting outfits on cats, and thankfully, there are only a handful of those in the book.
 The rest of the photos are all just Buffy in all his handsomeness.
-The juxtaposition of this cat in some all too human settings make for a fun little book that you’ll come back to over and over when you need a cat fix and a smile.
+The juxtaposition of this cat in some all too human settings makes for a fun little book that you’ll come back to over and over when you need a cat fix and a smile.

 Sandy Robbins Launches 1st Annual National Tabby Day